LeoNatan/LNPopupController/README.md

 The included demo project includes two example custom popup bar scenes.

 > [!TIP]
-> Only implement a custom popup bar if you need a design that is significantly different than the provided [standard popup bar styles](#bar-style).
+> Only implement a custom popup bar if you need a design that is significantly different from the provided [standard popup bar styles](#bar-style).
 A lot of care and effort has been put into integrating these popup bar styles with the UIKit system, including look, feel, transitions and interactions.
 Custom bars provide a blank canvas for you to implement a bar of your own, but if you end up recreating a bar design that is similar to a standard bar style, you are more than likely losing subtleties that have been added and perfected over the years in the standard implementations.
 Instead, consider using the [many customization APIs](#popup-bar-customization) to tweak the standard bar styles to fit your app’s design.

 ### ProMotion Support